alloy/git-svn-mirror/README.md

 git-svn-mirror
 --------------

-A command-line tool that automates the task of creating a GIT mirror of a SVN repo, and keeping it up-to-date.
+A command-line tool that automates the task of creating a GIT mirror for a SVN repo, and keeping it up-to-date.

-install
+Install
 -------

 This tool is packaged as a Ruby Gem, install it by running the following: